Designing A Logo; What Not To Do

 The top 10 design mistakes that will ruin any logo attempt

-A look at things that designers might do that will utterly ruin, destroy, wreck and bastardize a potentially decent logo attempt.
+A look at things that will utterly ruin, destroy and wreck a potentially decent logo attempt.
 I’ve tried (you can judge how successfully) to write this with both designers and clients in mind.
 So without further ado, we present 10 things NOT to do when designing your next logo…

-Creating a bitmap logo in pixel based design software is only going to lead to headaches and more importantly, needless expense over the long haul.
-A lot of both.
-If your logo design is available only as a rasterized image, you won’t be able to enlarge your design due to resolution issues.
+Creating a bitmap logo in pixel based software like Photoshop is only going to lead to headaches and more importantly, needless expense over the long haul.
+A lot of both to be honest.
+If you only have a rasterized (bitmap) version of your, you won’t be able to enlarge it due to resolution issues.
 You won’t be able to add your logo to other artwork or place it on a web background color (unless it’s been created as a .PNG file, a format that boasts a transparent background and even that comes with some technical issues.)
 You won’t be able to change colors without an ungawdly amount of work.
 Forget about spot color printing, vinyl sign plotting or shake-and-bake embroidery tapes.
-Animating your logo will be a hassle, it won’t work for T-shirt logos and a myriad of other marketing applications.
+Animating your logo will be a hassle, it won’t work for T-shirt logos and a host of other marketing applications.

 Files you need.